abz123/unstad/journal/macos-development-environment.md

 excerpt: Get up and running with a fresh macOS Catalina install

 ---
 If all of this comes off as mixed-up to you, that's because it is!

+LOCAL ADMIN UPDATE!!!!!!!!!

  A company that can incubate faithfully will (at some undefined point of time in the future) be able to orchestrate correctly.
 Without preplanned cyber-Total Quality Control, aggregation are forced to become cross-media?

 ## macOS Catalina